techidaily/site-video-ai-editor/source/_posts/updated-in-2024-discover-the-power-of-open-source-top-free-video-editors.md

 ![clipchamp compressed video interface](https://images.wondershare.com/filmora/article-images/clipchamp-online-video-compression-finish.jpg)

 To change the size of a video with Clipchamp you just have to **choose high, medium or low video quality option** from the Customize Settings menu.
-Besides, you can also[customize the video resolution](https://tools.techidaily.com/wondershare/filmora/download/) and format.
+Besides, you can also [customize the video resolution](https://tools.techidaily.com/wondershare/filmora/download/) and format.

 After compression, you can upload and share the video to YouTube, Vimeo, Facebook and Google Drive directly or download it to computer.
 The free version of Clipchamp will **watermark video you compressed at the beginning and ending frames**, and if you want to [remove the watermark from a video](https://tools.techidaily.com/wondershare/filmora/download/) you have to upgrade to the Business version of the video editor.